Academy of Psychosomatic Medicine

 Efavirenz and h/o depression

-Welcome to the APM AIDS Psychiatry SIG, formerly known as the Organization of AIDS Psychiatry (OAP).
-Now in its 9th year, the group was founded in 2003 by Mary Ann Cohen, MD, FAPM to support mental health clinicians who provide care for persons with HIV and AIDS.
+Welcome to the APM HIV/AIDS Psychiatry SIG, formerly known as the Organization of AIDS Psychiatry (OAP).
+Now in its 10th year, the group was founded in 2003 by Mary Ann Cohen, MD, FAPM to support mental health clinicians who provide care for persons with HIV and AIDS.
 In 2011, Kelly L. Cozza, MD, FAPM accepted Dr. Cohen's invitation to serve as co-chair of the SIG.

 The ongoing form of communication among SIG members is our listserv, but we meet in person each year at the APM annual meeting in November.
-The next meeting of the APM AIDS Psychiatry SIG — our 8th meeting anniversary — will be at the 2012 APM Annual Meeting in Atlanta, Georgia (November 14–17, 2012).
-The exact date and time of the AIDS Psychiatry meeting will be announced to listserv members and will be posted on the Web in APM's Annual Meeting section when available.
+At the 2013 Annual Meeting in Tucson, we celebrated our 10th anniversary.
+The next meeting of the APM HIV/AIDS Psychiatry SIG will be at the 2014 APM Annual Meeting in Fort Lauderdale, Florida (November 12–15, 2014).
+The exact date and time of the HIN/AIDS Psychiatry meeting will be announced to listserv members and will be posted on the Web in APM's Annual Meeting section when available.

 2011 Annual Meeting Award.
 Founding AIDS Psychiatry SIG member William Breitbart was awarded the Academy's highest honor, the Eleanor and Thomas P. Hackett Memorial Award, for his outstanding work in psycho-oncology as well as in HIV/AIDS and end-of-life care.